What is Top 20 and why is it important?

 You'll likely wind up with a list of more than 20 names.
 You'll need to pare that down so that you have a strong list of 20 that you feel great about.
 You can weight them by value, or just strategically select.

 To be clear, we are not talking "leads" here.
 Leads are not actively closed business and they are not generating revenue.
 They belong in a separate category which still needs to be nurtured, but not as part of this Top 20 campaign.
-We will talk about touching this group (Coach terminology is "Farm Club) in a later article.
 We've built this entire process into an Asana template that your team can use to run your own Top 20 campaign.
 That's available for download here: Top 20 Asana Template.

 We then take the list of 20 and strategically break out the touch points across the quarter.
 This works out to less than 2 per week.
 You can do that, especially with great help!
 Assign your support partner the responsibility of ensuring you touch those 2 people per week.
 Your support partner should be managing at least 80% of this process for you.
 Your 20% contribution will include creation of the Top 20 list, helping think through key touches and any direct interactions with the Top 20.
 For an easy reference guide explaining how your support partner can execute this program on your behalf, check out our article 12 Ways Your Support Team Can Execute An Awesome Top 20 KIT Strategy.